iwuzhere9/KH2-Rando-Archipelago-Linux-Guide/README.md

 Lastly, a big thank you to all the contributors for the Randomizer and Guide on the [main page](https://tommadness.github.io/KH2Randomizer) for the Randomizer.

-If anything breaks or if you have any issues, sound off in the #help channel on the KH2 Rando discord, lots of folk more qualified than me can help, but if its something about this guide itself you can also DM me on discord.
+If anything breaks or if you have any issues, feel free to send me a DM on Discord and I'll see if I can help!